GoAbroad

 1

-Make a genuine impact in the Dominican Republic serving in community projects to promote good health and well-being.
-Investigate the health needs and practices in Santiago de los Caballeros and participate in field-based public health education initiatives alongside medical professionals.
-Meet with medical staff in a government-run clinic and interview community leaders of a welfare program.
-Analyze how well local organizations are increasing access to healthcare across socioeconomic levels.
-Throughout the program, reflect on your service and on what you’ve learned about medical care and policy development in the second-largest Caribbean nation.
-Transform your ideas into an actionable plan for future service or a career in public health.
-In this Dominican hilltop city, you will live with a local family and meet local teens to fully immerse yourself in the country’s Caribbean traditions and Spanish language.
-Enjoy bachata and salsa dance classes, admire Dominican art at the Centro León, grab empanadas or other street fares, play dominos in the park, and get to know the people.
+Assess the health needs of semi-urban communities in Santiago de los Caballeros and participate in field-based public health education initiatives.
+Alongside local NGO, Red Misericordia, take part in activities that encourage children and teens to follow healthy habits, like healthy eating, physical activity, personal hygiene, and adequate sleep.
+Analyze the ways local organizations are detecting, preventing, and responding to factors that negatively affect the community’s general well-being.
+Throughout the program, reflect on your service and on what you’ve learned about basic care, safety, mental health, health education, and general education in the second largest Caribbean nation.
+Transform your ideas into an actionable plan for future service or to pursue a career in public health.
+In this Dominican hilltop city, you will live with a local family and meet local teens to fully immerse yourself in Caribbean traditions and the Spanish language.
+Enjoy bachata and salsa dance classes, admire Dominican art at the Centro León, try empanadas and coconut ice-cream, and really get to know the people.

 9.68